mikeizbicki/cmc-csci143/caveat_tasks/culture.md

 ## Task

-You must earn 5 points by watching/reading the shows/books below.
+You must earn 4 points by watching/reading the shows/books below.
-Each point takes approximately 2 hours to each, so you must spend about 10 hours on this task.
+Each point should take at most 2 hours to complete, so you should be able to finish this task in under 8 hours.

 **Watching (non-fiction):** (1 point each)